 The Hisense H9G has a great wide color gamut, but it's not as good as the Hisense H9F.
 It has outstanding coverage of the commonly-used DCI P3 color space, but it has limited coverage of the wider Rec.
 2020 color space.
-If you want a similar TV with a wider color gamut, check out the TCL 6 Series/R635 2020.
+If you want a similar TV with a wider color gamut, check out the TCL 6 Series/R635 2020 QLED.

 If you find HDR too dim, set the Picture Mode to 'HDR Theater', Backlight to 'Max', Local Dimming to 'High', and Active Contrast to 'Medium'.
 This makes the image a bit brighter, as you can see this EOTF.

-This TV has a very good color volume.
+The Hisense H9G has a very good color volume.
 It displays dark, saturated colors well due to the outstanding contrast ratio, but like most LED TVs, it can't display really bright blues.

 We don't expect VA panels to experience permanent image retention, as the VA panel in our long-term test appears immune.

-The Hisense H9G has an extremely fast response time, much quicker than the Hisense H8G.
+The Hisense H9G has an amazing response time, much quicker than the Hisense H8G.
 There's still a bit of overshoot in some transitions and the response time is a bit slow in the 0-20% transition.
 This may lead to some motion artifacts in dark scenes, but for the most part, motion looks clear on this TV.

-Note: there have been a few reports of serious motion artifacts with some content.
+Note: There have been a few reports of serious motion artifacts with some content.
 We haven't noticed this on our unit, but Hisense has confirmed that they're aware of the issue, and they're working on a fix.
 Let us know in the discussions below if you've experienced this issue.

 See the settings for the motion interpolation feature here.